usnistgov/intermat/README.md

 <a name="calc"></a>
 ## Calculators and analyzers

+<a name="calcs"></a>
+### Available Calculators

 There are more than 10 multi-scale methods available with InterMat.
 Most of them are open-access such as [QE](https://www.quantum-espresso.org/), [GPAW](https://wiki.fysik.dtu.dk/gpaw/), [LAMMPS](https://www.lammps.org/#gsc.tab=0), [ALIGNN-FF](https://github.com/usnistgov/alignn?tab=readme-ov-file#alignnff), [ASE](https://wiki.fysik.dtu.dk/ase/index.html), [EMT](https://wiki.fysik.dtu.dk/ase/ase/calculators/emt.html) but some could be proprietary such as [VASP](https://www.vasp.at/).

+<a name="surfen"></a>
+### Surface energy
-On of the most common quantities to calculate for bulk materials, surfaces and interfaces is energy.
+One of the most common quantities to calculate for bulk materials, surfaces and interfaces is its energy.
 All the methods mentioned above allow calculation of energies and have their strength and limitations.

 An example to calulate energy of FCC aluminum with default (tutorial purposes) settings with QE is as follows: